1mihailsB/Teambuilder-SpringBoot-Rest/README.md

 Rest API to be consumed by front end app.
 Website project for practice.
-Will include Google Authentication: on the front end - retrieval of Authorization Code, on back end - verification of this Authorization Code using Google's https://oauth2.googleapis.com/token endpoint.
+Will include Google Authentication: on the front end - retrieval of Authorization Code, on back end - verification of this Authorization Code using Google's https://oauth2.googleapis.com/token endpoint and recording the user to the database.